Uthiyur: Festivals

 There are many festivals celebrated in this temple like Kruthika, star days of every month, Thaipusam, Chitra Pournami, Amavasya, Thalai Aadi, Vaikasi Brahmotsavam, Vaikasi Visakam, and all the Fridays are special in this temple.
 Deepavali, Navaratri, Panguni Uthiram, and Karthika Deepam are also the grand festivals of this Uthiyur Velayudhaswamy Murugan Temple.

 Amavasya and Pournami days are very special here with devotees from across Tamil Nadu and other states.

 Transportation

-Uthiyur is located in State Highway 83A (Tamil Nadu) which serves as link road between cities like Erode, Salem, Bangalore to Palani and Dharapuram.
+Uthiyur is located in State Highway 83A (Tamil Nadu) which serves as link road between cities like Erode, Salem, Bangalore, Kangeyam to Palani and Dharapuram.
 Buses run 24/7 via the four-lane road.
 It also serves as link between Kundadam and Vellakoil.

 Nearby cities include Dharapuram, Palladam, Palani, Tiruppur, Erode, Oddanchatram, Coimbatore, Kodaikanal, Karur, Dindigul and Salem.

 Buses are available for every 5 minutes to Dharapuram, Palani, Erode and Salem.
 As well town buses are operated to nearby localities including Kangeyam, Lakkamanaickenpatti, Kundadam, Vellakoil, Koduvai, Avinashipalayam, Pongalur, Tiruppur and Palladam.
 Nearest Railway Station is Tiruppur railway station which is 40 km and Palani railway station which is 50 km.
 Nearest airports are Coimbatore International Airport and Salem Airport.